ChordPro/chordpro/docs/content/ChordPro-RelNotes.md

 ---
-title: "ChordPro Release info"
+title: "ChordPro 6 Release Information"
-description: "ChordPro Release info"
+description: "ChordPro 6 Release Information"
 ---

-# ChordPro Release info
+# ChordPro 6 Release Information

-Release information for the __ChordPro file format__.
+Release information for the ChordPro __file format__.

+New features in this version:

+{{< toc >}}

 For release information for the ChordPro __reference implementation__, see [here]({{< relref "ChordPro-Reference-RelNotes.html" >}}).

-## ChordPro version 6

-### Markup
+## Markup

 In all texts (lyrics, titles, chordnames, comments, etc.) markup instructions can be used to manipulate the appearance.